-A. All information, interviews, reports, statements, memoranda, and drug test results, written or otherwise, received or produced as a result of a drug testing program are confidential communications and may not be used or received in evidence, obtained in discovery, or disclosed in any public or private proceedings, except in accordance with this section or in determining compensability under Chapter 440 Florida Statutes.
+A. All information, interviews, reports, statements, memoranda, and drug test results, written or otherwise, received or produced as a result of a drug testing program are confidential communications and may not be used or received in evidence, obtained in discovery, or disclosed in any public or

-B. Employers, laboratories, employees assistance programs, drug and alcohol rehabilitation programs, and their agents who receive or have access to information concerning drug test results shall keep all information confidential.
-Release of such information under any other circumstances shall be solely pursuant to written consent form signed voluntarily by the person tested, unless such release is compelled by a hearing officer or a court of competent jurisdiction pursuant to an appeal taken under this section, or unless deemed appropriate by a professional or occupational licensing board in a related disciplinary proceeding.
-The consent form must contain, at a minimum:

-1. The name of the person who is authorized to obtain the information.

-2. The purpose of the disclosure.

-3. The precise information to be disclosed.

-4. The duration of the consent.

-5. The signature of the person authorizing release of the information.

-C. Information on drug test results shall not be released or used in any criminal proceeding against the employee or job applicant.
-Information released contrary to this section shall be inadmissible as evidence in any such criminal proceedings.

-D. Nothing herein shall be construed to prohibit the employer, agent of the employer, or laboratory conducting a drug test from having access to employee drug test information when consulting with legal counsel in connection with actions brought under or related to this section or when the information is relevant to its defense in a civil or administrative matter.
+- private proceedings, except in accordance with this section or in determining 1 compensability under Chapter 440 Florida Statutes.
+2 3 B. 4 Employers, laboratories, employees assistance programs, drug and alcohol rehabilitation programs, and their agents who receive or have access to 5 information concerning drug test results shall keep all information 6 7 confidential.
+Release of such information under any other circumstances shall be solely pursuant to written consent form signed voluntarily by the 8 person tested, unless such release is compelled by a hearing officer or a 9 court of competent jurisdiction pursuant to an appeal taken under this 10 section, or unless deemed appropriate by a professional or occupational 11 licensing board in a related disciplinary proceeding.
+The consent form must 12 contain, at a minimum: 13 14 15 1.
+The name of the person who is authorized to obtain the information.
+16 2.
+17 The purpose of the disclosure.
+18 3.
+The precise information to be disclosed.
+19 20 4.
+The duration of the consent.
+21 22 5.
+The signature of the person authorizing release of the information.
+23 24 C. 25 Information on drug test results shall not be released or used in any criminal proceeding against the employee or job applicant.
+Information released 26 - D. Nothing herein shall be construed to prohibit the employer, agent of the employer, or laboratory conducting a drug test from having access to employee drug test information when consulting with legal counsel in - employer, or laboratory conducting a drug test from having access to employee drug test information when consulting with legal counsel in connection with actions brought under or related to this section or when the information is relevant to its defense in a civil or administrative matter.